lazywithclass/project-lamp/website/book/chapter2.markdown

 ```haskell
 interpD EmptyEnv id
 ```
-and obtain a more detailed answers:
+and obtain more detailed answers:
 ```haskell
 Function from x returns x, with context {}
 ```